Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Contributions to the Literature

-Previous approaches have revealed evidence about the joint distribution of potential outcomes that violates monotonicity, but only with additional data beyond our binary intervention and outcome.
-Machine learning approaches of \citet*{wager2018} and \citet*{semenova2024} require rich data on covariates to reveal heterogeneous effects.
-Analysis of side effects in medicine requires data on secondary outcomes \citep{bernard2001}.
-Specification tests of instrumental variable model assumptions can reveal evidence against monotonicity in the first stage \citep*{imbens1997, richardson2010, huber2012, huber2015testing, kitagawa2015, mourifie2017, machado2019}, and marginal treatment effect methods can reveal evidence against monotonicity in the second stage \citep*{bjorklund1987,heckman1999, kowalski2023behavior,kowalski2023reconciling}, but such approaches require the additional structure of a two-stage model as well as data on both stages.
+Previous approaches have revealed evidence that violates monotonicity assumptions, but only with additional data beyond our binary intervention and outcome.
+Machine learning approaches of \citet*{wager2018} and \citet*{semenova2024} require data on covariates to reveal heterogeneous effects.
+Analysis of side effects in medicine requires data on secondary outcomes (e.g. \citealp{bernard2001}).
+Specification tests of instrumental variable model assumptions can reveal evidence against monotonicity in the first stage \citep*{imbens1997, richardson2010, huber2012, huber2015testing, kitagawa2015, mourifie2017, machado2019}, and marginal treatment effect methods can reveal evidence against monotonicity in the second stage \citep*{bjorklund1987, heckman1999, kowalski2023behavior, kowalski2023reconciling}, but such approaches require the additional structure of a two-stage model as well as data on both stages.
 Evidence against first stage monotonicity by \citet*{chan2022} requires a multi-valued instrument and the ability to observe a second stage outcome for one value of the first stage outcome.
-We contribute to the literature on violations of monotonicity by demonstrating that, even without additional data, our design-based model of an experiment can reveal evidence about monotonicity.
+We contribute to the literature on violations of monotonicity by demonstrating that, even without additional data, our design-based model of an experiment can reveal evidence for or against monotonicity.

 We view the development of our visualizations as a secondary contribution.
-Our visualization of potential outcomes in Figure \ref{fig:six} allows us to depict how the same data can arise from different distributions of potential outcomes within a Fr\'{e}chet set.
-Our visualization of how the MLE varies with the data in Figure \ref{fig:largeheatmap} allows us to observe patterns that would be difficult to infer from isolated empirical applications.
+Figure \ref{fig:six} allows us to depict how the same data can arise from different distributions of potential outcomes within a Fr\'{e}chet set.
+Our visualization of how the MLE varies with the data in Figure \ref{fig:largeheatmap} allows us to depict all possible results from an experiment of a given size, demonstrating that we have not engaged in selective reporting.
+The visualization allows us to characterize patterns that would be difficult to infer from isolated empirical applications and demonstrates the value of statistical decision theory over testing.